Skip to main content

 5. Finish by drying and buffing the surface with kitchen towel.

-How to clean stainless steel hob parts
+How to clean stainless steel hob

 Now you know how to clean an induction hob, let’s move on to the best way to clean a stainless-steel hob.

-1. The best way to clean stainless steel hob parts is to start off by removing the pan supports, rings and burners, placing them in hot soapy water to soak — which is, like, the easiest form of cleaning!
+1. The best way to clean stainless-steel hob parts is to start off by removing the pan supports, rings and burners, placing them in hot soapy water to soak — which is, like, the easiest form of cleaning!

 2. Use an absorbent kitchen towel to brush away loose food particles and soak up grease.